smpleader/manual-by-js/README.md

 - Support layout template for menu, milestone, indextable

 ## Log

+### 0.1.9
+- Use prefix to differ index table to page

 ### 0.1.8
 - Support layout template for menu, milestone, indextable